inpsyde/oembed-gist/readme.md

 # oEmbed Gist
 Autoembedding of Gists in WordPress via oEmbed with caching.
 No shortcodes, no bullshit.

+## UNMAINTAINED
+NOTE: This repository is no longer maintained.
+Because Gutenberg is next level od editing content in WordPress so we mean this plugin is not longer helpful.

 ### Usage
 Paste a gist link into a blog post or page and it will be embedded eg:
 `https://gist.github.com/2290887`